suraj-yadav7/multiple-project-react/README.md

 1. We define evaluate expression inside the jsx code eg: const userName="suraj kumar", this varaible can be write inside the jsx code - <p>the profile UserName : {userName} </p>

 2. But we cannot write if conditions, functions, inside jsx code only it should be written above the return of the compnents.

+3.In useCallback the dependency arrays are giving to optmizie the function if any chnages are made as useCallback memorize, but in useEffect those dependency invoke function call inside the useEffect.